EgoAlpha/prompt-in-context-learning/README.md

     </a>
   </div>

-**An Open-Source Enfineering Guide for Prompt-in-context-learning from EgoAlpha Lab.**
+**An Open-Source Engineering Guide for prompt-in-context-learning from EgoAlpha Lab.**

 <img width="200%" src="./figures/hr.gif" />